 How important are data and statistics in Japanese riichi mahjong?
 Do professional players rely only on numbers?

-There are many statistics that players collect when they play mahjong online.
-These statistics can be a great way to learn about the game and how it is played, but there's nothing quite like getting advice from more experienced players in person.
+Players collect many statistics when they play mahjong online.
+These statistics can teach you about the game and how it's played.
+But nothing replaces advice from experienced players in person.

-If you're not sure which data to trust, this blog post will provide some insight into whether or not we should take stats collected by others at face value or if we should rely on our own instincts and experience instead!
-Let's debunk some mahjong myths.
+If you're not sure which data to trust, this post will clarify whether to take stats collected by others at face value or rely on your own instincts and experience.

-I'm talking about probabilistic data that other players have gathered.
+I'm talking about probabilistic data other players have gathered.

-1. Probabilistic: This is the pure mathematical approach to calculating the likelihood of an event.
-For example, there are 34 types of tile, so if you draw one random tile from all 136 tiles in a pit, you have a 1 in 34 chance.
+- Probabilistic: The pure mathematical approach to calculating event likelihood.
+For example, there are 34 types of tile.
+If you draw one random tile from all 136 tiles in a pit, you have a 1 in 34 chance.
 Nothing changes that.
-This is extremely reliable data.
+This is reliable data.

-2. Statistical: This is based on what actually happened in data samples from games.
-The winning rates of certain waits by a certain turn number, the likelihood that someone is tenpai by a certain point in the game, and more.
+- Statistical: Based on what happened in data samples from games.
+The winning rates of certain waits by a certain turn number, the likelihood someone is tenpai by a certain point in the game, and more.
 This is useful, but not always reliable.

-Should you take the time to learn and memorize all the edge cases or just play and let your intuition build up?
+Should you take the time to learn and memorize all the edge cases, or play and let your intuition build up?

-If you’ve ever wondered about the importance of statistics in mahjong, you’re not alone.
-After all, Japanese mahjong is a game where at any given time, you can play the odds and still lose many games.
-However, I’d like to clear up some misconceptions about data and how some professional mahjong players, myself included, like to think about the game.
+If you've wondered about the importance of statistics in mahjong, you're not alone.
+Japanese mahjong is a game where you can play the odds and still lose many games.
+I'd like to clear up some misconceptions about data and how professional mahjong players (myself included) think about the game.

 A riichi mahjong aficionado can see through certain tells such as waiting patterns or whether a player is tenpai based off how they play.

-You might be surprised to read many of the strongest players right now lean towards a more “humanistic” approach, taking into account not only data, but a lot more meta-information, adopting bluffs and other strategies in the heat of the moment, much like Poker players have been doing for decades.
+Many of the strongest players today lean towards a "humanistic" approach.
+They take into account not only data but significantly more meta-information.
+They adopt bluffs and other strategies in the heat of the moment, much like poker players have been doing for decades.

 Statistics and data pave the path for having a stable, "standard" choice when everything else is equal.

-Orthodox digital players might tell you that the right way of playing mahjong is simulating or calculating the Expected Value of every single discard to decide what the correct choice is and that the result of such analysis will always yield "the one holy, correct discard".
-Don't worry, that is not what real "digital" play is all about.
+Orthodox digital players might tell you the right way of playing mahjong is simulating or calculating the Expected Value of every single discard.
+They say this analysis will always yield "the one holy, correct discard."
+Don't worry; that is not what real "digital" play is all about.

-EV (in a vacuum) is indeed a vital factor for deciding discards, but it’s not the only one.
-Years of experience will eventually teach you about additional factors that can’t (yet!) be accurately measured in the middle of a round.
+EV (in a vacuum) is a vital factor for deciding discards, but it's not the only one.
+Years of experience will teach you about additional factors that can't yet be accurately measured in the middle of a round.

 Hand reading is often overlooked by "1-Player Mahjong" enthusiasts.
 See: